Food Services, Commercial Kitchens, Coffee Roasters

 Two more significant benefits of dry ice blasting are reduced downtime and electronic equipment safety.
 Due to the quickness of the whole process, there is less downtime needed to clean the equipment, therefore speeding up production.
 Also, dry ice blasting does not introduce any combustible or volatile byproducts and will not short – circuit breakers or switches.

 A most recent success of US Cleanblast was a large beverage plant including a complete cleaning of much of their vital production and processing equipment.
-Advanced IAQ Care has cleaned conveyor belts and rollers for a smooth bottle and can transportation between production equipment, laminators, bottle fillers, and many more pieces of important machinery in food and beverage plants.
+UScleanblast has cleaned conveyor belts and rollers for a smooth bottle and can transportation between production equipment, laminators, bottle fillers, and many more pieces of important machinery in food and beverage plants.